 - International Health Care: Dentists provide services to populations abroad and work for such agencies as the World Health Organization (WHO), the United Nations Educational, Scientific and Cultural Organization (UNESCO), and the Food and Agricultural Organization of the United Nations (FAO).
 Many dentists volunteer to bring dentistry to aid people in third world countries.

 - Hospital dentistry: Hospital dentists treat patients with medical conditions and disabilities alongside physician colleagues, often in operating rooms and emergency departments.
 Hospital dentists usually have a strong interest in medicine and collaborative care and have spent a year or more training in a hospital-based setting after dental school.

 The majority of the 164,000 practicing dentists today are general practitioners.
-The remainder (about 20 percent) are dental specialists who limit their practices to one of the nine ADA recognized dental specialties.
-The nine dental specialties are: Dental Public Health, Endodontics, Oral and Maxillofacial Pathology, Oral and Maxillofacial Radiology, Oral and Maxillofacial Surgery, Orthodontics and Dentofacial Orthopedics, Pediatric Dentistry, Periodontics and Prosthodontics.
+The remainder (about 20 percent) are dental specialists who limit their practices to one of the 12 ADA recognized dental specialties.
+The 12 dental specialties are: Dental Anesthesiology, Dental Public Health, Endodontics, Oral and Maxillofacial Pathology, Oral and Maxillofacial Radiology, Oral and Maxillofacial Surgery, Oral Medicine, Orofacial Pain, Orthodontics and Dentofacial Orthopedics, Pediatric Dentistry, Periodontics and Prosthodontics.
 In addition to four years of dental school, two or more additional years of dental specialty education are required.

 Select a Dental School

 There are more than 60 dental schools in the United States accredited by the ADA's Commission on Dental Accreditation (CODA).
 Each program is rigorously evaluated for its content and quality.
 Typically, DDS/DMD programs take four years to complete with an additional years for dental specialties like Oral and Maxillofacial Surgery and Pediatric Dentistry.